Mushroom & Beef Risotto

 An easy beef risotto recipe with mushrooms!

-Rich and creamy, this beef and mushroom risotto feels like a fancy and decadent meal and yet it is easy to make for even the most amateur of cooks.
+Rich and creamy, this mushroom and beef risotto feels like a fancy and decadent meal and yet it is easy to make for even the most amateur of cooks.

-This beef and mushroom risotto is a naturally gluten-free meal that makes a delicious lunch or dinner.
+This beef and mushroom risotto is easy to make, rich and creamy, and a naturally gluten-free meal that makes a delicious lunch or dinner.

 - Prep Time: 10 minutes

 - Total Time: 1 hour

 - 4 cups mixed mushrooms, sliced

 - 1 cup arborio rice

 - ½ cup fresh parmesan cheese, grated